-The Special Issue and this editorial are the result of a fully collaborative effort.
-We thank our two guest editors, Sally Russell and Gail Whiteman, for the multiple roles they have played in inspiring, convening, mentoring, and growing the shared research agenda and our growing community of inquiry since our initial call for contributions.
-We would like to thank Organization & Environment's editorial team for their support (Michel Russo, Mauricio Zollo, and Tobias Hahn), all the anonymous reviewers who worked with us, and the 22 authors who answered the call for papers on "Regenerative Organizations: Business and Climate Action Beyond Mitigation and Adaptation" (Branzei et al., 2017).
-Over the years, we hosted many events that led to a growing community of researchers interested in regenerative organizations.
-We would like to thank all of those who joined us in these activities; the participants of the AOM symposium "Regenerative Organizations: Living and Well-Being in, With and for Nature" (Branzei et al., 2018)-Magali Delmas, Andrew J. Hoffman, Devereaux Jennings, Gail Whiteman, Stephanie Bertels,

-Julia Binder, Diana Jue-Rajasingh, Benyamin Bergmann Lichtenstein, Charon Marais, Timothy M. Smith, Christopher Whynacht, Anna Kim, Andrea Prado, Natalie Slawinski, and Judith Walls; and our colleagues Andres Barrios, Silvia Dorado, Vesna Mandakovic, Ivan Montiel, Lucas Monzani, Andrea Prado, Sally Russell and Vinciane Servantie for helping us mentor a new generation of Latin American PhD students.
+The Special Issue, and this editorial, are the result of a fully collaborative effort.
+We thank our two guest editors, Sally Russell and Gail Whiteman, for the multiple roles they have played in inspiring. convening, mentoring, and growing the shared research agenda and our growing community of inquiry since our initial call for contributions.
+We would like to thank Organization & Environment's editorial team for their support (Michel Russo, Mauricio Zollo and Tobias Hahn), all the anonymous reviewers who worked with us and the 22 authors who answered the call for papers on "Regenerative organizations: Business and climate action beyond mitigation and adaptation" (Branzei, Muñoz, Russell & Whiteman, 2017).
+Over the years, we hosted many events, that led to a growing community of researchers interested in regenerative organizations.
+We would like to thank all of those who joined us in these activities.
+The participants of the AOM symposium "Regenerative Organizations: Living and Well-being in, with and for Nature" (Branzei, et al. 2018): Magali Delmas, Andrew J. Hoffman, Devereaux Jennings, Gail Whiteman, Stephanie Bertels, Julia Binder, Diana Jue-Rajasingh, Benyamin Bergmann Lichtenstein, Charon Marais, Timothy M. Smith, Christopher Whynacht, Anna Kim, Andrea Prado, Natalie Slawinski and Judith Walls.
+Also, to our colleagues Andres Barrios, Silvia Dorado, Vesna Mandakovic, Ivan Montiel, Lucas Monzani, Andrea Prado, Sally Russell and Vinciane Servantie for helping us mentor a new generation of Latin American PhD students.
 We would like to thank Sistema B, our partner in Latin America, and IDRC (108270-001) and SSHRC (611-2018-0287) for providing financial support.
 Finally, a special thanks to Maria Emilia Correa (Sistema B) and Sebastian Tramon (Emiliana Wines), who challenged us to explore the world of regeneration.